MicrosoftDocs/xamarin-docs/docs/xamarin-forms/user-interface/layouts/scroll-view.md

 ---
-title: "ScrollView"
+title: "Xamarin.Forms ScrollView"
-description: "Use ScrollView to present layouts that can't fit on just one screen and have content make room for the keyboard." ms.prod: xamarin ms.assetid: 7B542872-B3D1-49B3-B15E-0E98F53C1F6E ms.technology: xamarin-forms
+description: "This article explains how to use the Xamarin.Forms ScrollView class to present layouts that can't fit on just one screen, and which have content make room for the keyboard." ms.prod: xamarin ms.assetid: 7B542872-B3D1-49B3-B15E-0E98F53C1F6E ms.technology: xamarin-forms